mattnedrich/palette-maker/README.md

 <img src="https://cloud.githubusercontent.com/assets/4796480/20955109/7ef884a6-bc0e-11e6-90fa-ca85da3b7f55.png" width="200"/>

 Palette Maker is an interactive web tool that allows you to explore different approaches to extract color palettes from images.
+For a detailed description, please refer to this [blog post](https://spin.atomicobject.com/2016/12/07/pixels-and-palettes-extracting-color-palettes-from-images/) that I wrote.

 A <a href="http://palette-maker.herokuapp.com/">demo</a> can be found here.